AgenticHealthAI/Awesome-Agentic-AI-for-Healthcare/README.md

 **📘 Read our survey paper here:** [A Comprehensive Survey of AI Agents for Healthcare](https://www.techrxiv.org/users/994756/articles/1355990-a-comprehensive-survey-of-agentic-ai-in-healthcare)

-This repository is a curated list of research papers, projects, and resources related to the application of **agentic AI for healthcare**, including medical image analysis, EHR manipulation, counseling, drug discovery, patient dialogue, and healthcare administration.
-Agentic AI refers to artificial intelligence systems that can autonomously perform tasks, make decisions, and interact with their environment, often through the use of large language models (LLMs) and multi-agent systems.
+This repository is a curated list of research papers, projects, and resources related to the application of **AI agents for healthcare**, including medical image analysis, EHR manipulation, counseling, drug discovery, patient dialogue, and healthcare administration.
+AI agents refer to artificial intelligence systems that can autonomously perform tasks, make decisions, and interact with their environment, often through the use of large language models (LLMs) and multi-agent systems.

 We will try to keep this list updated.
 If you found any errors or any missed paper, please don't hesitate to open issues or pull requests.